Dev750wala/contri-flow/README.md

 # Check if the owner organization has enough deposits as greater or equal amount in comment passing you..
 Incoming passing you.
+# the owner is not set during installation of github app